pearcej/cpp4python/_sources/Turtles/why_turtles.rst

 the objects and commands you might be used to in Python.
 It was developed by Jesse Walker at Berea College during the summer of 2019.

-Below is a side-by-side comparison of the two versions, which do the same thing.
+Below is a side-by-side comparison of the two versions, C++ and Python, which should do the same thing.

 .. tabbed:: cturtle_compare_1